Employee Help Info Page

 The employee help page is here for those who have concerns about health at work and provides references and ways of improving your working life.

-And if I have done something unethical then I could be taken off the nurse register.
-Doctors too, have the same code of ethics from the Faculty of Occupational Medicine.
+And if I did anything unethical then I could be taken off the nurse register, to see how to complain to the professional body for nurses go the Nursing Midwifery Council website.
+Doctors too, have an ethical code of ethics from the Faculty of Occupational Medicine.

-So if you are asked to go to Occupational Health and worried – watch this video which explains exactly what this means and the benefits you can get from talking with me and my professional colleagues.
+So if you are asked to go to Occupational Health and worried – watch this video which explains exactly what this means and the benefits you can get from talking to my professional colleagues in OH.

 Maybe you’re on this page because you currently have a health issue and want some advice?

-There is also information about workplace health and legislation that could help you on this site – click on the links below for more information.
+There is also information about workplace health and legislation from this website just use the search button on the home page.
+Or click on the links below for more information.

-The best place to go for general information about health conditions is to the NHS Choices site or if you need a Doctor or bit.ly/2vo1AzZ
+The best place to go for general information about health conditions is to the NHS Choices site (bit.ly/2vo1AzZ).
+The information here is evidence or researched based wherever possible.

-The best place for Health and Safety legislation is the Health and Safety Executive – or go to http://www.hse.gov.uk/
+The best place for Health and Safety legislation advice is the Health and Safety Executive website

 - Sick pay